techkerem/techkerem.com/content/posts/first.md

 +++
-title = 'Test'
-date = 2024-02-06T16:38:41+03:00
-draft = false
+title = 'What are some basic Git commands?' date = 2024-02-06T16:38:41+03:00 draft = false
 +++

-# This is a Test Article

 Some basic Git commands are: